Wednesday, November 22, 2023

 “Quick, out into the open,” Flinn said.
 “If we have to fight them, then let’s do it where we have room to swing our weapons.”

 Flinn dashed out the door.
 Carlyle followed him.
 Fortunately, it was a full moon, so they could see the ogres clearly.
 There were five more ogres standing outside.
-They were big ugly things, covered in blue skin.
+They were big ugly things, covered in grayish blue skin.

 Margaret and Catherine followed them outside.
 Margaret carried the crossbow now.
 It was a little bit singed, but still functioning.
 Margaret fitted an arrow into the crossbow and fired it at one of the ogres.
 It went right into the ogre’s chest, but didn’t go deep enough to kill it.
-(Ogre’s can have very tough skin.)
+(Ogre’s have very tough skin.)
 But it still caused the ogre to cry out in pain.
-The ogre charged towards Margaret, but once again, Finn swung his sword quickly, and chopped off the ogre’s head.
+The ogre charged towards Margaret, but once again, Finn swung his sword quickly, and cut off the ogre’s head.

 It was at this point that the remaining two ogres decided to flee.